 While Still There Is Light Writings from a Minister Facing Death Nancy Shaffer, edited by Mary McKinnon Ganz In 2011, Nancy Shaffer's life suddenly changed when she was diagnosed with what would be a fatal brain tumor.
 Here is her heartrending and heartwarming account of her final year as she came to terms with impending death.
 Part journal, part meditative reflection, and fully honest, Shaffer's account of her journey through denial to peaceful acceptance will lend inspiration and courage to those in need, and insight to those who give pastoral care.

 For more information contact skinnerhouse @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Friday, May 24, 2013.
+Last updated on Tuesday, December 3, 2013.

 More Ways to Search

 Buy Where Two Worlds Touch

 Donate to Support This Program and the Ongoing Work of the UUA

 Read or subscribe to UUA.org Updates for the latest additions to our site.

 Learn more about the Beliefs & Principles of Unitarian Universalism, or read our online magazine, UU World, for features on today's Unitarian Universalists.
 Visit an online UU church, or find a congregation near you.